go-bindata/go-bindata/README.md

 returned byte slice, a runtime panic is thrown.
 Use this mode only on target platforms where memory constraints are an issue.

-The default behaviour is to use the old code generation method.
+The default behavior is to use the old code generation method.
 This prevents the two previously mentioned issues, but will employ at least one extra memcopy and thus increase memory requirements.